LeoJrTheTanooki/WeatherApp/README.md

 * Fixing naming conventions of API
 * Culling state name

-### Special thanks to Caleb and Elizabeth for assistance with Fetch key security and API respectively
+### Special thanks to Caleb Sylvia and Elizabeth Boron-Trotter for assistance with Fetch key security and API respectively

 #